 Imp of the Perverse is set in a Gothic America of the 1830s-40s where monsters are real.
 One player takes on the role of the Editor, who creates monsters and sets the stage for the rest of the players, who take on period-appropriate Dramatis Personae, to fight against the horrors that stalk the night.
-All Dramatis Personae are people who have an Imp of the Perverse on their own shoulders, impelling them to commit terrible deeds.
-Only by fighting those who have given in to their own Imps, and literally transformed into creatures of the night, can these people gain redemption and reject their Imp - but the struggle itself continually tempts them to embrace their perversity and become damned themselves.
+These protagonists are people who have an Imp of the Perverse on their own shoulders, impelling them to commit terrible deeds.
+Only by fighting those who have given in to their own Imps, and literally transformed into creatures of the night, can they gain redemption and reject their Imp - but the struggle itself continually tempts them to embrace their perversity and become damned.

-The core mechanic of the game is a simple d6-based system that represents the tension between Perversity and Humanity.
-While the odds are in Perversity's favor, it is certainly possible for a character to fight for regaining their full Humanity, and end their story free of their Imp.
-However, if and when a Dramatis Persona finally falls to the Imp, they become a monster - and their player is invited to become the Editor for the next Chapter, finishing the story of the unfortunate soul as it is hunted down by its former companions.
+The core mechanic of the game is a simple d6-based system that represents the tension between perversity and humanity.
+While the odds are in the Imps favor, it is certainly possible to fight to regain humanity, and end your story free of perversion.
+However, if and when a protagonist finally falls to the Imp, they become a monster - and their player is invited to become the Editor for the next Chapter, finishing the story of the unfortunate soul as it is hunted down by its former companions.

 The Master of the Yard

 This Quickstart Play Chapter is an example of a fully-realized Monster and a set of pregenerated Dramatic Personae with connections that will pull them towards it, included in the playtest PDF download.

 The Baltimore and Ohio Railroad, the first of the modern effort to connect the continent, is busily building new routes.
 The rail yards of Baltimore are going full swing, and the company has brought an experienced railway foreman from England to oversee the timely connection to Harper’s Ferry, opening the tracks to business with the Winchester and Potomac railroad.